 But with more players online, loss of market share is a real risk.
 In these trying times, staying competitive while preventing margin erosion is critical.
 Preventing revenue loss can help you create a more stable, viable and reliable business model.

-Now that we’ve entered the social distancing era, mastering the specifics on online sales is critical.
+Now that we’ve entered the social distancing era, mastering the specifics on online sales and ecommerce profit margins is critical.
 This article is about helping you do just that.
-Here are our top 4 ways for retailers to prevent revenue loss online in 2020 and beyond.
+Here are our top 4 ways for retailers to prevent revenue loss online in 2023 and beyond.

 1. Provide customers with a strong incentive to buy